 In addition to being sanctioned as provided for in Ark.
-Code Ann. § 7-6-218(b)(4), candidates and public servants who fail to file or file untimely the Statement of Financial Interest as required by law, and referenced in § 247 of these rules, shall be subject to fines for the late filing of statements.
-Although fines are assessed on a case-by-case basis, the following serves as a guideline in determining the amount of the fine:
+Code Ann. § 7-6-218(b)(4), candidates and public servants who fail to file or file untimely the Statement of Financial Interest as required by law, and referenced in § 248 of these rules, shall be subject to fines for the late filing of statements.
+Although fines are assessed on the facts of each case, the following serves as a guideline in determining the amount of the fine: